Surgery for bladder cancer

 To find out more about dealing with sexual issues, please see our document Sexuality for the Man With Cancer.

-Sexual effects in women: A radical cystectomy often removes half of the vagina, which can make sex less comfortable for some women.
-Orgasms and lubrication may also be affected.
-You will want to talk with your doctor to learn how surgery is likely to affect your sex life.
-Most of the time intercourse is still possible.
+Sexual effects in women: A radical cystectomy often removes the front part of the vagina.
+This can make sex less comfortable for some women, but most of the time intercourse is still possible.
 One option is to have the vagina rebuilt.
 This is known as vaginal reconstruction.
 There is more than one way to do this, so talk with your doctor about the pros and cons of each.

-Radical cystectomy can also affect a woman’s ability to have an orgasm.
-During a cystectomy, the 2 nerve bundles that run along each side of the vagina can be damaged when the front of the vagina is removed.
-Women who have surgery that preserves these nerve bundles may have better sexual function after surgery than those whose nerve bundles are removed or cut.
+Radical cystectomy can also affect a woman’s ability to have an orgasm if the nerve bundles that run along each side of the vagina are damaged.
 Talk with your doctor about whether these nerves can be left in place.

-Another problem that can happen during radical cystectomy is that the doctor takes out the end of the urethra where it opens outside the body.
-This can make the clitoris lose a good deal of its blood supply and may affect some parts of sexual arousal.
-Talk with your doctor about whether the end of the urethra can be spared, and how that may affect your chances of normal clitoris function.
+If the doctor takes out the end of the urethra where it opens outside the body, the clitoris can lose some of its blood supply, which might affect sexual arousal.
+Talk with your doctor about whether the end of the urethra can be spared.

 To learn more about ways to cope with these and other sexual issues, see our document Sexuality for the Woman With Cancer.